memc-rs/memc-rs/CONTRIBUTING.md

-# Contributing to memcrs
+# Contributing to Memcrs

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!

-There are opportunities to contribute to memcrs at any level.
+There are opportunities to contribute to Memcrs at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.